activepieces/activepieces/packages/pieces/community/heartbeat/README.md

-# pieces-community-heartbeat
+# pieces-heartbeat

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build pieces-community-heartbeat` to build the library.
+Run `nx build pieces-heartbeat` to build the library.